 It’s a lovely little building with a charming bell tower.
 Bonnie suggested looking at the original bell displayed in the yard.
 Sure enough, there was a large crack in the front and an even bigger surprise in the rear.

-As Madge turned back on to the main highway, finally on her way to Austin, she was so happy she took the chance and drove down that country road.
-She also thought about all those other small town museums across the country down other roads whose signs she had seen traveling to some place else more important.
+As Madge turned back onto the main highway, finally on her way to Austin, she was so happy she took the chance and drove down that old country road.
+Madged reflected on all those small town museums down other country roads whose signs she had seen traveling to some where else more important.

-Then and there, Madge made a vow make an effort to stop at a few of these amazing time capsules of small town life while they were still around.
+Then and there, Madge made a vow to make an effort to stop at a few of these amazing time capsules of American life while they were still around.